czl9707/notes-n-writings/as/developer/notes/convolutional_neural_network.md

 ---
-tags:
+tags: [machine_learning]
-  - machine_learning
 title: Convolutional Neural Network
+created_date: 2025-08-07
+last_modified_date: 2025-08-14
 ---

 ## Concepts

 ### Convolution Layer

 For a single channel convolution layer, the layer will container filter of size $f \times f$.
 Other than size $f$ as a hyperparameter, two other are required, padding $p$ and stride $s$.

 Given input of size $x \times y$, we pad the $p$ cell to each side to make the input of size $(x + 2p) \times (y + 2p)$.
 From the padded input, start from left top corner, we pick a square of size $f \times f$ and apply dot product with the parameter and get an scalar output.
 For every square moving right or down $stride$ cell, we do the same thing, getting an output of size: $$\lfloor \frac{x + 2p - f}{s} + 1 \rfloor \ \times \lfloor \frac{y + 2p - f}{s} + 1 \rfloor$$

 Taking channel into consideration, if input have $d_{in}$ channel.
 Then the parameter become of size $f \times f \times d_{in}$, by adding up $d_{in}$ channel, we get an output same as above.
 Then if we are going to output $d_{out}$ channel, the parameter becomes size of $f \times f \times d_{in} \times d_{out}$.

 ### Pooling Layer